bugaevc/wl-clipboard/BUILDING.md

   `xdg-utils`)
 * `/etc/mime.types` file for type inference in `wl-paste` (try package named `mime-support` or `mailcap`)
+* `/usr/share/mime/globs2` file for for type inference in `wl-paste` (try packaged named `shared-mime-info`)

-If you're packaging wl-clipboard for a distribution, please consider making packages providing `xdg-mime` and `/etc/mime.types` *weak* dependencies of the package providing wl-clipboard, meaning ones that get installed along with wl-clipboard by default, but are not strictly required by it.
+If you're packaging wl-clipboard for a distribution, please consider making packages providing `xdg-mime`, `/etc/mime.types`, and `/usr/share/mime/globs2` *weak* dependencies of the package providing wl-clipboard, meaning ones that get installed along with wl-clipboard by default, but are not strictly required by it.